KFSM-TV

 KFSM-TV (channel 5) is a television station licensed to Fort Smith, Arkansas, United States, serving the Arkansas River Valley and Northwest Arkansas as an affiliate of CBS.
-Owned by Tegna Inc., the station has studios on South 48th Street in Johnson (with a Springdale mailing address), and its transmitter is located northwest of Winslow, Arkansas.
+It is owned by the Tegna subsidiary of Nexstar Media Group; Nexstar owns KFTA-TV (channel 24), a Fox affiliate, KNWA-TV (channel 51), an NBC affiliate, and KXNW (channel 34), an independent station with MyNetworkTV.
+KFSM-TV's studios are located on South 48th Street in Johnson (with a Springdale mailing address), and its primary transmitter is located northwest of Winslow, Arkansas.